COLT: Cyclic Overlapping Lottery Tickets for Faster Pruning of Convolutional Neural Networks: Methodology

 \textbf{(d) Rewinding:} In this step, we are transferring the tickets calculated from both partitions to individual partitions of the dataset.
 Using the calculated $m$ from the previous step, we repeat the process for the subsequent pruning round by iterating to step \textbf{(b)}.
 The same $m$ will modify $\theta^{(1)}$ and $\theta^{(2)}$.
 Models' training rewinds the so far unpruned weights (after $\odot$ operation) to their initial values used during the initialization at the beginning of the training.
 Using the $m$ calculated from the previous round facilitates training such that our method tries to prune within so far unpruned weights only in the next iteration rather than considering all parameters.

 This iterative pruning process will continue until a validation accuracy of the entire dataset, $D$, becomes equal to or better than the accuracy original unpruned model.
 Because of the train-prune-rewind cycle on the overlapping masks/tickets, we name the ticket generated by our method as Cyclic Overlapping Lottery Ticket (COLT).
 Fig. \ref{fig:colt_illustration} provides a visual illustration for generating COLT.
 Note that we generate COLT based on an architecture that can assign prediction scores for half of the total classes (either $\mathcal{Y}^{(1)}$ or $\mathcal{Y}^{(2)}$ classes).
 However, we want to evaluate COLT on the entire dataset ($\mathcal{Y}$ classes), which means the same architecture needs to predict scores for all categories.
 Therefore, to create our final model, $\mathcal{F}$, we removed the winning tickets' output layer and replaced it with a randomly reinitialized fully connected layer to predict scores for all classes.
 We then train the tickets until convergence before reporting the final performance on the full dataset.
+Algorithm \ref{algorithm} summarises the overall process of our proposed method.

-We outline some key features of our pruning approach. \textit{\textbf{(a)} Utilizing transfer property:} We investigate the `transfer' property of lottery tickets within different partitions of the same dataset.
-It helps to confidently identify prospective weights to be pruned in earlier pruning round. \textit{\textbf{(b)} Faster pruning:} In a single pruning round, our approach performs pruning twice instead of once done by LTH.
-It enables faster pruning. \textit{\textbf{(c)} Avoiding layer collapse:} Even after completing pruning two times in a single round, our method can avoid layer collapse \cite{r39}.
+We outline some key features and advantages of our pruning approach. \textit{\textbf{(a)} Utilizing transfer property:} We investigate the `transfer' property of lottery tickets within different partitions of the same dataset.
+It helps to confidently identify prospective weights to be pruned in earlier pruning rounds. \textit{\textbf{(b)} Faster pruning:} COLT utilizes a novel approach of overlapping two masks to generate highly sparse neural networks in significantly less time than LTH.
+By requiring fewer iterations to achieve similar sparsity levels, COLT considerably speeds up the pruning process.
+Furthermore, by preserving essential weights, COLT maintains a similar or better performance than LTH.
+Additionally, This heuristic is more efficient than the traditional unstructured pruning heuristic used in LTH. \textit{\textbf{(c)} Avoiding layer collapse:} Even after completing pruning two times in a single round, our method can avoid layer collapse \cite{r39}.
 Tickets from the first and second partitions are transferrable and strongly correlate with each other.
-Thus, intersecting $m^{(1)}$ and $m^{(2)}$ do not discard weights such that a complete layer gets collapsed.
+Thus, intersecting $m^{(1)}$ and $m^{(2)}$ do not discard weights such that a complete layer gets collapsed. \textit{\textbf{(d)} Introducing Regulirization:} By retaining only high-magnitude weights and zeroing out lower-magnitude ones, COLT implements a form of implicit regularization, reducing the model’s capacity to overfit.